Watts-Lab/deliberation-topics/topics/anes2020/fs_border_security.md

-# Federal Spending on Border Security
+# Federal spending on border security

 ## Prompt
 What about tightening border security to prevent illegal